vinishmakaroonie/ADET-Compilations/README.md

 Peralta Roozemond Vincent

-compile the backend files into one folder
+compile the backend files into one folder, change the link at the button in create list to index.php

 Website:http://peraltasa3.free.nf/index.html